Swiss skier Beat Feuz wins 2nd Kitzbühel downhill in 3 days - WTMJ

 The Swiss 2017 world champion trailed Clarey’s time by 0.42 midway through his run before he mastered the final section.

-The 40-year-old Frenchman became the oldest skier on a downhill podium in the 54-year history of the World Cup.
+The 40-year-old Frenchman, who was already the oldest downhiller to score a top-three result, became the oldest skier on a podium at any event in the 54-year history of the World Cup.

 “A victory would be better but I am behind the best downhiller of the past five years,” said Clarey, who has eighth career podiums but has never won a World Cup race.

-In the final training session Thursday, Clarey crashed at full speed into the boarding near the finish, but he escaped unijured and finished fourth in the race the next day.
+In the final training session Thursday, Clarey crashed at full speed into the boarding near the finish, but he escaped uninjured and finished fourth in the race the next day.

 Austria’s Matthias Mayer, who won the race last year and came runner-up to Feuz on Friday, finished 0.38 behind in third.